 Housesitting as a travelling writer

-A few times, I housesat so I could cover a story.
+A few times, I housesat so I could cover a story, and that’s one way that housesitting helped me professionally.
 For example, when I was reporting on the 70th commemorations of the atomic bombings of Hiroshima and Nagasaki, I stayed in Osaka in a flat I could leave overnight.

 During the height of the Syrian refugee crisis, I housesat in Berlin to interview refugees.